Table of Contents

 A requester may ask for records to be sent by mail, fax or email, but the custodian may not charge a transmission fee to send records via email.
 Upon receiving payment for any fees or having made arrangements to receive payment at a later date, the custodian must send the records “as soon as practicable” or within three business days.
 C.R.S. § 24-72-205(1)(b).

 Records custodians must transmit digital public records to requesters by email “or by another mutually-agreed-upon transmission method” if a file is too big to send via email.
 A records custodian may not convert a digital public record into a non-searchable format before transmission.
-C.R.S. § 24-72-203(3.5)(V) (effective Aug.
+C.R.S. § 24-72-203(3.5)(IV) (effective Aug.
 7, 2023).

 Fees